 See Error Codes for a complete list of AWS error codes.

-This means that Databricks was able to launch the cluster, but lost connection to the instance hosting the Spark driver.
+This means that Databricks was able to launch the cluster, but lost the connection to the instance hosting the Spark driver.